Austria is best known for the classical music of Mozart, the psychotherapies of Freud, and the voice of Arnie

 Coverage and Data Speeds

 I never struggled with coverage in Austria, even while out beside gorgeous lakes in the middle of nowhere.
-Internet connections occasionally became a little patchy while taking a bus across the country, but it wouldn’t last long.
+Internet connections occasionally became a little patchy while taking a bus across the country, but problems wouldn’t last long.